lczech/placement-methods-paper/results/03_bv/README.md

  * `08_squash_kmeans`: Comparison of Squash Clustering to kmeans.
 Here, we create the plots of squash cluster trees colored with the kmeans cluster assignments.
  * `09_squash_nugent`: Coloring of the squash cluster tree with the nugent score per sample.
+ * `10_kmeans_elbow`: Analysis of using different values of k to get the Elbow plots.